 About the author

-Darren Cronian, the author of this guide, has spent eight years securing remote jobs and building a successful freelancing business.
-His goal is to help people escape the office.
+Darren Cronian, the author of this guide, has spent nine years securing remote jobs and building a successful freelancing business.
+His goal is to help people find remote work.
 Read more >

-Burn out, especially when working from home is a real issue.
-Companies can take advantage of your always connected situation.
+Burnout, especially when working from home, is a real issue.
+Companies can take advantage of your always-connected situation.

-Have a life outside of work
+Have a Life Outside of Work

-Dedicated workspace is important
+Dedicated Workspace is Important

 Having a dedicated workspace helps you focus.
-It tells people within your household, you, are there to work and not to be disturbed.
+It tells people within your household you are there to work and not to be disturbed.
 When you are not at your desk, you are not looking at your computer and have the temptation to check email outside of working hours.

-Set expectations in interviews
+Set Expectations in Interviews

-Engage with humans
+Engage with Humans

 If you are an introvert like myself, work in a coffee shop or co-working space once or twice a week.
 Engage with other people and spend time meeting friends and family.
 Working at home can be isolating, so you have to take extra care of your mental health and spend time with others.

 Networking is essential to build a network of people around you who could help you land remote jobs in the future.
-When your working status changes, having people who are happy to recommend you to other companies will make life easier.
+When your working status changes, having people happy to recommend you to other companies will make life easier.

-Choose the right place to live
+Choose the Right Place to Live.

 Share This Guide